-Within 90 days from the time of location, record a copy of the location notice in the office of the Recorder in the county where the claim is situated.
-When a mining claim is located on lands reserved for power sites, a copy of the location notice must be filed with the United States Bureau of Land Management, Phoenix, Arizona, within 60 days after date of location, as explained on page 11.
+Within 90 days from the time of location, cause to be recorded a copy of the location notice in the office of the Recorder in the county where the claim is situated.
+When a mining claim is located on lands reserved for power sites, a copy of the location notice must be filed with the United States Bureau of Land Management, Phoenix, Arizona, within 60 days after date of location, as explained on page 12.